 Every year, like clockwork, accounting firm ads on billboards and bus stops give you the kind (and unwanted) reminder when tax season is just around the corner.
 A pain at the best of times, filing your tax returns can get incredibly stressful if you’re in debt or preparing to file for a consumer proposal.

-Many misconceptions surround filing a consumer proposal and income tax, most of which exist because how and who files your taxes are treated differently in a consumer proposal than in a bankruptcy.
+Many misconceptions surround filing a consumer proposal and income tax, most of which exist because your taxes are treated differently in a consumer proposal than in a bankruptcy.

 Many of our clients at David Sklar & Associates come in with questions about their consumer proposal and income tax returns and debts.
 Our Licensed Insolvency Trustees can give you detailed answers about your financial situation and what you can expect from your consumer proposal and tax return in Canada.

 Our trustees are here to help you through the consumer proposal and income tax process.
 Our team is prepared to answer any debt-related question you have, whether it’s about taxes, your assets, or your credit rating.